Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 time.Sleep(2 * time.Second)
 ```

-Writes enough data to trigger the background minor compaction loop.
-After the sleep, the SSTable files on disk under `/tmp/bigtable_gfs/sstables/` can be inspected.
+We hammer the table with 1000 writes to push the memtable over its 4MB threshold and trigger the background minor compaction loop.
+After the sleep, peek inside `/tmp/bigtable_gfs/sstables/`, you'll actually see the SSTable files sitting on disk.
+That's real data, written by the system we just built.

-### Step 11: Batch Write
+## Step 11: Batch Write

 ```go
 server.Write(tabletStr, row, []Mutation{